jankazil/jankazil/README.md

 ## Projects

-The following projects were **designed, written, and tested entirely by a human author, without the use of AI coding agents or automated code-generation systems**:

 - **Arotake**
   Provides a command-line tool and an application programming interface (API) that automate evaluating
   - NOAA High-Resolution Rapid Refresh (HRRR) surface forecasts